harveyt/harveyt.github.io/_posts/2015-02-07-houston-we-have-an-error.markdown

 What's even more fun is that if we correctly handle the null pointer in `CreateDocument()` and never return null, we cannot tell externally and safely use all the values without error checking.
+Look at line 3, can we tell if `Stream::Open()` returns null (in which case we have a null dereference of `s` on line 5), or does it handle all errors somehow and not return null?
+Oh dear.

 The compiler or other static analysis programs *might* be able to determine these mistakes, but it would be nice if we could explicitly